MileHacker Logo

 Activities and Views

-• Scenic Drives: Driving or cycling through the rolling hills of the Marche and Romagna regions reveals beautiful rural scenery, with vineyards and olive groves.
+• Scenic Drives: Driving or riding a bicycle through the rolling hills of the Marche and Romagna regions reveals beautiful rural scenery, with vineyards and olive groves.

 • Adriatic Beaches: The Adriatic coast (Rimini, Riccione) makes a major bevery destination.